Nez Perce: Aboriginal territory

 The Nez Perce territory at the time of Lewis and Clark (1804–1806) was approximately 17000000 acre and covered parts of present-day Washington, Oregon, Montana, and Idaho, in an area surrounding the Snake (Weyikespe), Grande Ronde River, Salmon (Naco’x kuus) ("Chinook salmon Water") and the Clearwater (Koos-Kai-Kai) ("Clear Water") rivers.
 The tribal area extended from the Bitterroots in the east (the door to the Northwestern Plains of Montana) to the Blue Mountains in the west between latitudes 45°N and 47°N.

 In 1800, the Nez Perce had more than 70 permanent villages, ranging from 30 to 200 individuals, depending on the season and social grouping.
 Archeologists have identified a total of about 300 related sites including camps and villages, mostly in the Salmon River Canyon.
 In 1805, the Nez Perce were the largest tribe on the Columbia River Plateau, with a population of about 6,000.
 By the beginning of the 20th century, the Nez Perce had declined to about 1,800 due to epidemics, conflicts with non-Indians, and other factors.
 The tribe reports having more than 3,500 members in 2021.

 Like other Plateau tribes, the Nez Perce had seasonal villages and camps to take advantage of natural resources throughout the year.
 Their migration followed a recurring pattern from permanent winter villages through several temporary camps, nearly always returning to the same locations each year.
 The Nez Perce traveled via the Lolo Trail (Salish: Naptnišaqs – "Nez Perce Trail") (Khoo-say-ne-ise-kit) as far east as the Plains (Khoo-sayn / Kuseyn) ("Buffalo country") of Montana to hunt buffalo (Qoq'a lx) and as far west as the Pacific Coast (’Eteyekuus) ("Big Water").
 Before the 1957 construction of The Dalles Dam, which flooded this area, Celilo Falls (Silayloo) was a favored location on the Columbia River (Xuyelp) ("The Great River") for salmon (lé'wliks)-fishing.
+The Columbia Basin Initiative aims to improve salmon-fishing for the tribe.